SmartlyDressedGames/Legally-Distinct-Missile/README.md

 - [x] UnityEngine NuGet Package redist.
 - [x] Unturned NuGet Package redist.
 - [ ] RocketMod NuGet Package containing all required libraries for RockeMod API usage.
+- [ ] CI/CD and nightly builds with RocketMod .dlls.
 - [ ] RocketMod Fixes:
 	- [ ] Fix UnturnedPlayer.SteamProfile (cause so many lags).
 	- [ ] Assembly Resolve fixes (don't spam with not found library or make a option to disable it, load all libraries at rocketmod start instead of searching for them only on OnAssemblyResolve)